alloba/book-of-hours-notes/books/The World Despoil'd.md

 The poem is a substantial variation on the Fisher-King tale.
 A wounded wasteland monarch learns that he and his land can be cured, but that the cure is their own response to ever more savage maladies…
 ### Study Complete Description
+I've Read...

+Gideon concludes with a concrete example: that the Mysteries can be used to despoil 'mine own Soaks', but then the Soak can then be refined with sufficient Heart into 'the sanguis saltandis'.